codeporting-translator/Docs/en/translator/cs2cpp/documentation/user-guide/limitations-and-bugs/language-limitations.md

 ## Nested types inheriting from surrounding types ##

-Code below correct in C#:
+The code below is correct in C#:

 ```cs
 public class CommonNode